Buying a Second Home

 The second criterion is one of proximity to your primary residence.
 Generally speaking, a second home must be at least 50 miles away.
 Exceptions to the 50-mile rule are on a case-by-case basis, and are up to the discretion of the lender.

-Conventional loans for a second home require a minimum down payment of 10%, while jumbo loans require a minimum of 20% or more.
+Conventional loans for a second home require a 10% minimum down payment for a second home, while jumbo loans require a minimum of 20% or more.
+This differs from the purchase of a primary residence, in which case your down payment could be as low as 3% as long as you paid private mortgage insurance (PMI).

-For a better idea about different down payment scenarios, we invite you to utilize our interest rate quote.
+For a better idea about different second home down payment scenarios, we invite you to utilize our interest rate quote.
 It’s free to use and requires no personal information.

 You will need to prove a history of both reliable and continual income sources.
 A debt-to-income ratio below 45% will also be required.
 For second home jumbo financing, the ratio must be even lower.